Daniel-KM/Omeka-S-module-Timeline/README.md

 TODO
 ----

-- Integrate attachments for the exhibit and improve the form (hide all by default except resource),
+- [ ] Integrate attachments for the exhibit and improve the form (hide all by default except resource),
+- [ ] Integrate Numeric data type Interval and Duration (?).

 Warning